WiktoriaZielinska/Adaptive-Mesh-Refinement/Visualizing With VisIt/README.md

 ---

 ## Steps 19 - 22: Controlling the Animation and Time Steps
+Once you have the data visualized, this section teaches you how to control the animation and navigate through different time steps.
+Controlling time steps is crucial for understanding how the simulation evolves over time.
+By adjusting the animation, you can focus on specific events or time points, which is key to analyzing dynamic processes in simulations.

 ### 19. It will take a few seconds to load: